shivshankardayal/full-website/books/c/source/basics.rst

 ************
 Basics of C
 ************
-Now is the time for learning basics.
-There are certain rules in every language, certain grammar which dictates the way language will be spoken and written.
-It has a script to write using.
+There are certain rules in every language;
+certain grammar which dictates the way language will be spoken and written.
+It has a script to write with.
 Similarly, programming languages have BNF (Backus-Naur Form) context-free grammar.
 There are valid characters in a programming language and a set of keywords.
 However, programming language ruleset is very small compared to a natural programming language.
 Also, when